yambo-code/yambopy/docs/source/tutorial.rst

    GbndRnge = 25 bands
    QPkrange = [1,19,2,6]

-We can just simply run the code to calculate the GW corrections for all the points of the Brillouin zone by setting the convergence parameters in the function gw of the script and doing:
+We can simply run the code to calculate the GW corrections for all the points of the Brillouin zone by setting the convergence parameters in the function gw of the script and doing:

 .. code-block:: bash